Archivo de Indias

-Seville’s immense cathedral, officially the biggest in the world (by volume), is awe-inspiring in its scale and sheer majesty.
-It stands...
+Seville’s immense cathedral, one of the largest Christian churches in the world, is awe-inspiring in its scale and sheer majesty.
+It...

 If heaven really does exist, then let's hope it looks a little bit like the inside of Seville's Alcázar.
 Built primarily in the 1300s...

 The Hospital de la Caridad, a large sturdy building one block east of the river, was once a hospice for the elderly.
 It was founded by...

 Founded in 1850, not much has changed in this defiantly old-world bar, with charming anachronisms wherever you look.
 Towering clay...